Alcian blue stain: Uses other than as a dye or stain

 In addition to its use as a dye or stain Alcian blue also finds other material science uses.

 Adhesive

 Alcian blue has been used as an adhesive to help stick glycol methacrylate sections to glass slides (which have negatively charged silicate groups).

 Coating agent

-Alcian blue carrying a large aromatic surface that can participate in Van der Waal's interaction as well as multiple localized charges.
+Alcian blue carries a large aromatic surface that can participate in van der Waals interactions, as well as multiple localized charges.
 Thus it can be coated onto surfaces and significantly modify surface property and charge.
 Some cells in culture grow better on surfaces coated with positive charge like poly-L-lysine or polyornithine or Alcian blue.
-Alcian blue coated surfaces hold onto the negatively charge glycocalyx so tight that it can even be used to cover a layer of cells and then float it up to peel off the roof ("unroofing") to study the cytoplasmic side of the plasma membrane.
+Alcian blue coated surfaces hold onto the negatively charged glycocalyx so tightly that it can even be used to cover a layer of cells and then float it up to peel off the roof ("unroofing") to study the cytoplasmic side of the plasma membrane.